 In Summer: Hiking and Mountain Biking

-At the centre of the village you find the local Church of St. Jacob, which was renovated and extended in 1999 by combining the remains of the old nave with a new hall-like building.
+At the centre of the village you find the local Church of St. Jakob, which was renovated and extended in 1999 by combining the remains of the old nave with a new hall-like building.
 The neat little Church of St. Peter in the Woods is apparently even older and lies a pleasant walk from the village.
-The “Lazfonser Kreuz” Church lies at a height of 2296 m, and its glowing red roof can be seen from the village on clear days.
+The “Latzfonser Kreuz” Church lies at a height of 2296 m, and its glowing red roof can be seen from the village on clear days.
 It houses an artful crucifix (“Black Jesus Christ”) that protects hikers from the moods of the weather.

 Village life - genuine and rich in tradition